-- Each student is asked to make two choices in each column.
+■ Each student is asked to make two choices in each column.
 They should think carefully about the second subject as it is not always possible to meet everyone's first choice.
 For example, the numbers opting for a course could be so low that it is not viable to run it.
-Equally, it may be that a course attracts more students than can be accommodated; in such an events we will take into account previous commitment to the subject and the individual's ability to benefit from the course. - Students cannot choose product design and textiles together as they share the same core external assessment.
+Equally, it may be that a course attracts more students than can be accommodated; in such an events we will take into account previous commitment to the subject and the individual's ability to benefit from the course.